konnov/protocols-made-fun/_posts/2025-12-10-tftp-symbolic-testing.md

        "invariants": ["Inv3"], "exports": ["View"]},"id":1}'
 ```

+Is not that amazing?
+No protobuf, no code generation, just pure shell and
+readable JSON.

-Having the specification loaded, we load the predicate `Init` into the SMT
+Having the specification loaded, we load the predicate `Init` into the solver
 context, which is encoded as transition 0:

 ```shell